lcabaceira/dralf/README.md

    * Strong focus on troubleshooting Solr and Lucene Indexing / Searching and Tracking
    * Able to comunicate and operate on both Alfresco and SOLR jmx servers
    * Not intrusive of abusive to any environment, easy installation and maintenance.
+   * Jmx changes also update the values in alfresco-global.properties
+   * Jmx changes are cluster wide

 ------------------------------------
 Weak Points